-Anonymous asked: I just had a moment of unbecomingly childish squee when I recognised the the entrance previous anon is on about!
+Anonymous said: I just had a moment of unbecomingly childish squee when I recognised the the entrance previous anon is on about!
 St Barts is the teaching hospital that's partnered with my uni, so I'm considering wandering past and taking fannish pics.
 But not looking like a weirdo, hopefully :) If I remember vaguely, I think that alley way thing actually widens into a courtyard/square thing?
 But anyway, enough rambling my question - why'd the kids eat the sweets?
 Mercury tastes icky and offputting, no?

 Oh!
 Anon!
 Magical Anon who showed up exactly when I was thinking I would never know the answer to a question because I don’t know anyone who would have a reason to be near St. Bart’s!
 Since you did show up at exactly this moment, I feel I have to ask a favor, though of course you should feel no obligation whatsoever to help me.